mahmood8664/user-preferences-microservice/readme.md

 When a user preference is changed through user-pref-write-service and event would dispatch through **redis**.
 So other services (in this case user-pref-read-service) can update its data.
-The better option is using **Kafka** instead of redis because it can persist data so consumers cannot miss the events.
+The better option is using **Kafka** instead of redis because it can persist data so consumers may noy miss the events.

 ![select service](./img/2.png)